CDE will be closed on Monday, July 4 for the Independence Day holiday.

 The Student Data Transparency and Security Act

-Effective August 10, 2016, the Student Data Transparency and Security Act (HB 16-1423; C.R.S.22-16-101 et seq.), brought statewide attention to Student Data Privacy.
+Effective August 10, 2016, the Student Data Transparency and Security Act (PDF) (HB 16-1423; C.R.S.22-16-101 et seq.), brought statewide attention to Student Data Privacy.
 The purpose of this Law is to increase the transparency and security of all Student Personally Identifiable Information (Student PII) that the Colorado Department of Education (CDE) and Local Education Providers (LEPs) collect and maintain.
 The Law aims to maximize trust in the use of student data in the elementary and secondary education system, by having vendors contracting with schools or educational agencies in Colorado contractually agree to comply with certain requirements if they are to collect information from students.

 Obligations Under the Law